The Jazz Messengers: The "New" Messengers (1964–66)

-The dark years (1966–76)
+The Fallow Decade (1966–76)

 The late 1960s saw the ascendance of rock music in popular culture, and the jazz world was experimenting with free jazz and jazz fusion, styles Blakey did not care for.
 It was difficult for Blakey to maintain a steady lineup for the Messengers, during this period, and even more difficult to produce recordings.
 Between 1966 and 1972, the Messengers produced only a single official record: Jazz Messengers '70, a live date in Tokyo.
 This particular lineup included Bill Hardman, Carlos Garnett, Joanne Brackeen and Jan Arnet.

 Blakey kept the Messengers working during this period—particularly abroad in Europe and Japan where they maintained their popularity.
 But the lineups were fluid, with several musicians rotating through based on who was available for the particular engagement.
 In various combinations, between 1966 and 1972 the band included trumpet players Woody Shaw and Randy Brecker in addition to Hardman; saxophonists Garnett, Mitchell, Billy Harper and Ramon Morris; and trombonists Slide Hampton and Julian Priester.
 The piano chair saw the greatest turnover.
 After Jarrett, pianists included Mike Nock, Lonnie Liston Smith, Chick Corea, McCoy Tyner, Ronnie Mathews, George Cables, Joanne Brackeen, Albert Dailey, plus occasionally veterans John Hicks, Cedar Walton, and Walter Davis Jr. Bassists included Juni Booth, Buster Williams, Larry Evans, Scotty Holt, Arnet, and Mickey Bass.

 In 1972 the Messengers were signed to Prestige Records and produced three albums.
 Child's Dance featured pieces from two recording sessions on 1972, with different, expanded, and somewhat overlapping lineups.
 The regular Messengers on the album were Woody Shaw; Ramon Morris; John Hicks, Walter Davis Jr. and George Cables on both acoustic and electric pianos; and Mickey Bass.
 The band was augmented by Buddy Terry (soprano sax), Manny Boyd (flute), Michael Howard (guitar), Stanley Clarke (electric bass), and percussionists Nathaniel Bettis, Sonny Morgan, Pablo Landrum, Emmanuel Rahim and Ray Mantilla for different tunes across the two sessions.

 In 1973, a regular lineup of Woody Shaw, newcomer Carter Jefferson, Cedar Walton, and Mickey Bass recorded two more Prestige albums: Anthenagin and Buhaina.
 Conga player Tony Waters appears on Anthenagin and trombonist Steve Turre appears on Buhaina.

 Blakey struggled to keep the band going the next three years.
 Only one recording—a 1975 collaboration with Sonny Stitt called In Walked Sonny on the Swedish Sonet label—was produced between 1973 and 1976.
 That album included long time trumpet stalwart Bill Hardman again occupying the trumpet chair.
 David Schnitter was now on tenor sax and would stay with the Messengers for some time to come.
 Walter Davis Jr. was back on piano, and the new bassist was Isao Suzuki.
 The Messengers were still popular in Japan, and travelled there annually.
 Hardman and Schnitter were constants throughout this period.
 Pianists also included Albert Dailey and Mickey Tucker and bassists after Suzuki included Cameron Brown and Chris Amberger.